On the flatness of spin local models for split even orthogonal groups: Introduction

+\begin{remark} Note that Conjecture \ref{introconj-pr} can be verified by hand for $n\leq 3$.
+Following \cite{yangtopflat} (in order to treat the Bruhat--Tits-theoretic aspects of $\GO_{2n}$ uniformly), we assume $n\geq 4$ throughout the paper. \end{remark}

 Denote by the (affine smooth) group scheme of similitude automorphisms of $\CL$.
 The neutral component $\sG^\circ$ is a parahoric group scheme for $G^\circ$ in the sense of Bruhat--Tits.
-Given $\sG^\circ$ and the cocharacter $\mu_\pm$ in \eqref{cochar}, one has the schematic local model $\RM^\loc_{\sG^\circ,\mu_\pm}$ representing the corresponding v-sheaf local model in the sense of Scholze--Weinstein \cite[\S 21.4]{scholze2020berkeley}.
+Given $\sG^\circ$ and the cocharacter $\mu_\pm$ in \eqref{cochar}, one has the \dfn{canonical local model} $\RM^\loc_{\sG^\circ,\mu_\pm}$, the schematic local model representing the corresponding v-sheaf local model in the sense of Scholze--Weinstein \cite[\S 21.4]{scholze2020berkeley}.
 As a corollary of Theorem \ref{mainthm}, we have the following.